agendas/agendas.github.io/developer/docs/authentication.md

 * You can't ensure the security of the client secret
 * Your app doesn't have any servers

 **TL;DR** Generally, use implicit grant for static web apps or mobile apps.
-For apps run on a server, use authorization code grant.
+For apps that run on a server, use authorization code grant.

 ## Configuring Authentication